Call Us

 What Causes A Torn Meniscus?

-Meniscus tears can occur from various activities and underlying conditions:
+Meniscus tears can occur from various activities and underlying conditions.
+Knowing the underlying cause helps guide both treatment and prevention strategies.

 Trauma Or Sudden Injury